 A new trait can still create a stir across the hobbyist keeper community.
 For example, in the ball python snake hobby, it is very common for ball python breeders to pay big money for wild or captive bred ball pythons which have an unusual pattern or colouration in the hope that they can reproduce the same pattern or colouration by ‘proving out’ the unique trait to the offspring therefore creating a new morph species.

 It is important to bear in mind that some isopod species have been known to produce other species of isopod from established colonies.
 For example, the red edge isopod can produce red edge blonde isopods.
 Similarly, panda king isopods are known to produce different colourations.
 For example, a red panda king (with an red/orange and white colouration) can produce mandarin panda kinds (fully red/orange with no white colouration).
 Why?
 How?
 The simple answer is nobody really understands why since there are still too many gaps in our isopod genetic knowledge.
+Some of these traits may specifically be unique to a certain species, while others may not be.

 One thing we can highly recommend is to share your findings with other hobbyists in the community who can share their knowledge and experience in order to guide you on your potential discovery.

 Here at Post Pods, we tend to keep an eye on our colonies and if different colourations or patters are noticed within an established colony, we remove those isopods with the unique trait and allow them to colonise independently to see if trait is passed down to the offspring.
+If you need advice or have questions about isopods, feel free to contact us.

 Post Pods are presently isolating all our Ornatus High Yellow isopods which show more yellow colouration in comparison with the rest of the colony of isopods.
 Our goal is to isolate and ‘prove out’ the black colouration leaving higher yellow than black colouration or completely yellow colouration.
 Our friend, Mark Titterton had kindly provided us with new blood high yellow isopods to assist in our project.